Date enacted or revised:

 The President signed into law, the National Defense Authorization Act for FY 2008.
 Among other things, section 585 of the NDAA amends the Family and Medical Leave Act of 1993 (FMLA)to permit a "spouse, son, daughter, parent, or next of kin" to take up to 26 workweeks of leave to care for a "member of the Armed Forces, including a member of the National Guard or Reserves, who is undergoing medical treatment, recuperation, or therapy, is otherwise in outpatient status, or is otherwise on the temporary disability retired list, for a serious injury or illness."
 The NDAA also permits an employee to take FMLA leave for "any qualifying event arising out of the fact that the spouse, or a son, daughter, or parent of the employee is on active duty (or has been notified of an impending call or order to active duty) in the Armed Forces in support of a contingency operation."

-Unclassified staff and faculty should consult with the Office of Human Resources for appropriate procedures.
+Unclassified staff and faculty should consult with the Office of Human Resources and Student Employment for appropriate procedures.

 Other LeaveReference: http://www.ulsystem.net/assets/docs/searchable/boards/ppm_leave2ndcopy.pdf (section XI)